 - Aromatics – Ginger and garlic.

-- Hot peppers – We are using habanero, but any other hot peppers would do, like scotch bonnet.
+- Hot peppers – I am using habanero, but any other hot peppers would do, like scotch bonnet.
 Don’t get carried away by how cute they look, they are HOT BOMBS!

 - Thyme – Fresh is great, but you can use dried.